 Frequently Asked Questions (FAQs)

-Do all laser printers support photo printing, or only color laser printers?
+Do all laser printers support photo printing, or only colour laser printers?

-Only color laser printers can print photos.
+Only colour laser printers can print photos.
 Black-and-white laser printers can print images.
 However, they don’t have colour.
 This greatly limits photo quality.

 Can monochrome (black-and-white) laser printers print photos?